 The concept of personalism is connected, too, with some thinking I've been doing about personality (an area where I still have much to learn).
 Over the last 50 years, psychological researchers have formulated a robust theory of personality called the five-factor model, which distills more particular behaviors into five basic traits or dimensions: introversion, conscientiousness, emotional stability, agreeableness, and openness to experience.
 (There are sub-traits and such, which are more granular.)
 The worldview that makes sense for you depends in large measure on your mix of personality traits.
 For instance, the Hellenistic schools of Epicureanism, Stoicism, and Skepticism might have appealed to different kinds of personalities.
 How does one best integrate philosophy and personality?
 How do various philosophical practices and exercises and attitudes ("philosophy as a way of life", as Pierre Hadot has explored) help you work both with and against the grain of your inborn personality traits to flourish as a person?
 This is another fascinating aspect of personalism.

-I've already racked up a long list of personalist thinkers to explore when I write my book on The Art of Living Well (which I plan to start after completing the composition of my "eudaimonia suite" on Rand, Nietzsche, Aristotle, Thoreau, Epicurus, and Lao Tzu).
+I've already racked up a long list of personalist thinkers to explore when I write my book on Being Human (which I plan to start after completing the composition of my "eudaimonia suite" on Rand, Nietzsche, Aristotle, Thoreau, Epicurus, and Lao Tzu).

 FOR FURTHER EXPLORATION